mikekaminsky/compare-warehouse-distributions/results.md

 We make use of the following tables: `store_sales`, `date_dim`, `store`, `household_demographics`, `customer_address`

 For the star schema, I just kept these tables as-is (distributing the fact table by `ss_item_key` and distributing the dimension tables across all nodes.
 In redshift, I distribute this by `ss_item_key` as well.

-For the timing test, we disable redshift's query caching mechanism according to [these docs for redshift](https://docs.aws.amazon.com/redshift/latest/dg/r_enable_result_cache_for_session.html) and [these docs for bigquery](https://cloud.google.com/bigquery/docs/cached-results).
+For the timing test, we disable query caching mechanisms according to [these docs for redshift](https://docs.aws.amazon.com/redshift/latest/dg/r_enable_result_cache_for_session.html), [these docs for bigquery](https://cloud.google.com/bigquery/docs/cached-results), and [these docs for snowflake](https://docs.snowflake.net/manuals/sql-reference/parameters.html#use-cached-result).

+For Snowflake, we exclude the initial run for the queries that serve the purpose of "warming the cache" by reading the data from S3 onto the SSD that snowflake uses for caching.
+So while the _results_ of the query aren't being cached directly, we do want to assess snowflake under the circumstances where the data has been read off of S3.
+You can read more about [Snowflake caching here](https://www.analytics.today/blog/caching-in-snowflake-data-warehouse).

 For the denormalized tables, I just do a simple join to bring everything together: